SanjulaGanepola/github-local-actions/CONTRIBUTING.md

 Thank you for your interest in contributing to **GitHub Local Actions**!
 Whether you're fixing a bug, adding a new feature, or improving the documentation, your contributions are highly valued and help make this project better for everyone.

 No contribution is too small—every bit helps!
-If you're unsure where to start, check out our [open issues](https://github.com/SanjulaGanepola/github-local-actions/issues) or reach out on our [discussion board](https://github.com/SanjulaGanepola/github-local-actions/discussions) to discuss your ideas.
+If you're unsure where to start, check out our [open issues](https://github.com/SanjulaGanepola/github-local-actions/issues) (look out for the [good first issue](https://github.com/SanjulaGanepola/github-local-actions/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) label) or reach out on our [discussion board](https://github.com/SanjulaGanepola/github-local-actions/discussions) to discuss your ideas.
 By contributing, you are agreeing to follow our [Code of Conduct](https://github.com/SanjulaGanepola/github-local-actions/blob/main/CODE_OF_CONDUCT.md) guidelines.
 Let’s keep this a welcoming and fun space for everyone to collaborate!

 ## Getting Started